gbif/ipt/resourceMetadata.md

 * metadata provider(s)

 #### Recommended EML fields:
-* sampling methodology - in case describing sample event data
+* sampling methodology - in situations where data comes from a sampling event
 * citation - to ensure your dataset gets cited the way you want

 #### Exemplar datasets: